bitaps-com/pybtc/pybtc/connector/README.md

   In the connector there are 2 modes of operation. **Simple mode** - connector just provide transaction data to handlers.
   **UTXO mode** - connector handle utxo and each transaction inputs provided to handlers contains information about address(script), coin amount and coin position in blockchain in case spending confirmed output.
 This mode required save information about UTXO in database.
-Connector able works with 3 databases engine: postgresql, leveldb, rocksdb.
+Connector able to work with 3 database engines: postgresql, leveldb, rocksdb.

 ## Synchronization

-Synchronization time for bitcoin mainnet depends of perfomance of connector handlers and server hardware.
+Synchronization time for bitcoin mainnet depends on perfomance of connector handlers and server hardware.
 Connector without any handlers payload with bitcoind daemon installed on same server (CPU cores >= 8, SSD drives, RAM >=20 GB) synchronizes within 9 hours.
 Our application with transaction address map + history and transaction table with merkle proofs synchronizes within 10 hours + about 1 hour to create table indexes.